apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**U.S. Federal Agencies Ordered to Hunt for Signs of Microsoft Breach and Mitigate Risks**
+**Apple Alerts iPhone Users of 'Mercenary Attack,' What You Should Know**

-You can read more about it [here](https://thehackernews.com/2024/04/us-federal-agencies-ordered-to-hunt-for.html).
+You can read more about it [here](https://www.cnet.com/tech/mobile/apple-alerts-iphone-users-of-mercenary-attack-what-you-should-know/).

 ## Requirements
 - Python 3.8